-COMMENTS: My Dad used to tell us that the best and sweetest mangoes were always the tree-ripened ones.
+Important to Remember: My Dad used to tell us that the best and sweetest mangoes were always the tree-ripened fruits.
 If this is not possible, make sure the mango used for this recipe is fully ripened and very sweet.
-When buying mangoes and they are still not ripe, try to hasten the process by covering them with an old newspaper or brown bag.
+When buying mangoes and they are still not ripe, try to hasten the process by covering them with an old newspaper or brown paper bag.

 *A suggested perfect combination : A luscious slice of Mango cake & scoops of yummy Ube or Purple Yam ice cream.
 This type of ice cream is sold in Asian groceries, and usually has a Philippine brand .
 It is superb!

 *Recipe News: Since this Mango Chiffon Cake is the most popular dessert on the blog, I’ve updated this post by baking it again, with a revised recipe and new photos.
 Go see the new Manila Mango Chiffon Cake with Mango Icing blog post.

 - 3/4 cup granulated sugar

 - 7 egg whites

 - 1/2 cup vegetable oil